HChandeepa/Image_Classification_Using_CNN/README.md

 ## Steps Involved
 Data Preprocessing:

-### Load the CIFAR-10 dataset.
+-Load the CIFAR-10 dataset.
-### Normalize the image data to improve model performance.
+-Normalize the image data to improve model performance.
 ## ANN Model Training:

-### Build a simple Artificial Neural Network to serve as a baseline.
+-Build a simple Artificial Neural Network to serve as a baseline.
-### Train the ANN model and evaluate its performance on the test data.
+-Train the ANN model and evaluate its performance on the test data.
-### Observe the accuracy and identify the limitations of using an ANN for image classification.
+-Observe the accuracy and identify the limitations of using an ANN for image classification.
 ## CNN Model Training:

-### Design a Convolutional Neural Network tailored for image classification.
+-Design a Convolutional Neural Network tailored for image classification.
-### Train the CNN model on the same dataset.
+-Train the CNN model on the same dataset.
-### Evaluate the CNN's performance and compare it with the ANN.
+-Evaluate the CNN's performance and compare it with the ANN.
 ## Performance Comparison:

-### Compare the accuracy, loss, and general performance of the ANN and CNN models.
+-Compare the accuracy, loss, and general performance of the ANN and CNN models.
-### Understand why CNNs are preferred for image classification tasks.
+-Understand why CNNs are preferred for image classification tasks.
 ## Conclusion
-### Through this project, you'll gain a better understanding of why Convolutional Neural Networks outperform Artificial Neural Networks in image classification tasks.
+-Through this project, you'll gain a better understanding of why Convolutional Neural Networks outperform Artificial Neural Networks in image classification tasks.
 The step-by-step approach will help you appreciate the advantages of using CNNs, especially when working with visual data.